scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, refer to {{CHUAT22}}.

 ## Design Goals
-TODO: I'm not sure this section belongs to here.
-Perhaps we just move this into each component.
 SCION was created from the start with the intention to provide the following properties for inter-domain communication.

 - *Availability*.
 SCION aims to provide highly available communication.
 Its focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in the presence of adversaries.